 MAster's (ft/pt; 180 credits)

-A full-time (1 year) or part-time programme (2 years, UK students only) with 4 x 30 credit modules and 1 x 60 credit dissertation or major project module.
+A full-time (1 year) or part-time programme (2 years) with 4 x 30 credit modules and 1 x 60 credit dissertation or major project module.
 The taught (30 credit) modules are six weeks’ long.
 Teaching at Dartington is concentrated into two-week periods for each of the first four modules, with supported e-learning and independent learning in between.

 MFA (ft/pt; Master's plus further study)